Characters: The Lord Of The Rings Film Trilogy

 "Arise!
 Arise, Riders of Théoden!
 Spears shall be shaken, shields shall be splintered!
 A sword day... a red day... ere the sun rises!"

 "Dark have been my dreams of late."

 King of Rohan, father of Théodred, uncle of Éowyn and Éomer.
 Théoden was betrayed by his servant Gríma Wormtongue, who enfeebled and confused him, and through whom Théoden was ensorcelled by Saruman.
 While Gandalf helped him come to his senses and freed him of Saruman's domination, the damage had already been done: his armies were in disarray, bands of wild men had ransacked the countryside, and his only son and heir was dead.
-Théoden faced the challenge of standing amongst legends in the midst of his failure trying to find his own strength again, which he eventually did in the Battle of Pelennor Fields, exceeding all his fathers except perhaps Eorl, the first king of Rohan.
+Théoden faced the challenge of standing amongst legends in the midst of his failure to defend his people and his country.
+Eventually, he found his strength and rallied his people to their greatest victory at the Battle of Pelennor Fields, though at the cost of his own life.

 - Alphabetical Theme Naming: This seems to be a trend in Rohirrim families, namely through the paternal side.
 Théoden's father was named Thengel; his youngest sister, Théodwyn; and his son, Théodred.

 - Badass Grandpa: All three of his children are at least in their early twenties, so he definitely qualifies.
 He fights at Helm's Deep and Pelennor even at his old age, and makes a good accounting of himself.

 - Battle Cry: "DEATH!!"

 - Big Damn Heroes: Just after the door of Minas Tirith was broken and with the Witch-King seemingly about to be victorious, he arrives with his Rohirrim army and gives hope back to the good guys.

 - Dying as Yourself: At least he believes so.